 After a 3 weeks maceration, the wine is then aged in Burgundian oak barrels of 225l and in small capacity casks for approximately 18 months.
 After a light filtration, the wine is bottled.

-The robe is ruby red with purple reflections, of good intensity.
-The disk is bright, limpid and transparent.
-The wine shows youth.
+The color is ruby red with purple reflections of good intensity.
+The disc is bright, limpid and transparent.
+The wine presents youth.

 Comments by Pascal Leonetti – October 2018

 “Best Sommelier of France 2006”